 Postoperative visits are usually on the first day following surgery, 1-week post-op, 1-month post-op, and the second or third month as well.

 In order to ensure a semi-sterile environment, you will put on a surgical gown prior to entering the laser room.
 The nurse will take your vital signs and enter them into your surgical chart.

-Prior to the procedure, Dr. Ellis will spend time with you to go over your proposed treatment and to answer any further questions that you may have.
+Prior to the procedure, your ophthalmologist will spend time with you to go over your proposed treatment and to answer any further questions that you may have.
 When you are ready, you will be given an oral tablet such as Valium to relax you.

 You will be taken into the laser room and lie down on a flatbed under the laser.
 The area around your eyes will be washed with an alcohol sponge and a sterile towel will be used to drape off the periocular area.
 Numbing drops will be placed in the eye and a small eyelid speculum will be positioned to hold the lids open.